wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/introduction.md

 Your *security posture* is how you monitor, identify, prevent, and remediate security issues across your environment.

-Suppose you’re a security analyst for a large organization.
+Suppose you're a security analyst for a large organization.
 You understand that threats and vulnerabilities across your organization's devices and systems can have a negative impact on your company.
 In response, you want to continuously monitor your organization's stance on potential threats and vulnerabilities across your environment and strengthen it to protect your organization.

 You've decided to learn how Microsoft Defender for Endpoint can help you to achieve your goal.